tommyrelease/awesome-compose/gitea-postgres/README.md

+## Verified to work in Release
+No modifications were necessary for this project to run in Release.

 ## Gitea with PostgreSQL
 This example defines one of the base setups for Gitea.
 More details on how to customize the installation and the compose file can be found in [Gitea documentation](https://docs.gitea.io/en-us/install-with-docker/).